chakki-works/chazutsu/chazutsu/datasets/README.md

 For example, `alt.atheism` and `talk.religion.misc`, `comp.windows.x` and `comp.graphics` are close, `rec.sport.baseball` and `sci.crypt` is far.

-If you want to download this dataset, please user below class.
+If you want to download this dataset, please use below class.

 * `NewsGroup20`: the version that excludes duplicates and includes only "From" and "Subject" headers.